 The emphasis should be on creating a genuine dialogue, based on sound research, and asking questions over the phone sensitively.
-Crucially, it must involve listening, not just talking.
+Crucially, to achieve qualified leads it must involve listening, not just talking.

 Are the Callers Inexperienced?

-For B2B telemarketing to work, it requires the right calibre of person to be doing it.
+For B2B telemarketing to work, it requires the right calibre of person from your telemarketing team to do it.
 Paula explains that another myth surrounding it is that it is solely the preserve of young, inexperienced staff.

 “What differentiates a good telemarketer is the level of experience they bring with them, and the sort of intensive training they’ve had,” she says.